4.7. Image Classes¶

 class provides a limit parameter.

-For a given limit value a corresponding Airy disc is created, that is convolved with the image.
+For a given value a corresponding Airy disc is created, that is convolved with the image.

 This parameter describes the Rayleigh limit, being half the size of the Airy disc core (zeroth order),